Chiang Mai - Still an Expat Favorite...

 Lifestyle in Chiang Mai, Thailand

-Want to wear your shorts and a T-shirt every day?
-Then Chiang Mai is the place to be!
+Want to wear your shorts and a t-shirt every day?
+Then Chiang Mai is the place to be.
 With its year-round warm climate, there is no need for much else except a bathing suit.
-It does get a little chilly in the winter months at night but still reaches the balmy 80s during the day.
+It does get a little chilly in the winter months at night but still reaches the balmy 80s F during the day.
 Dress is casual in Chiang Mai and due to the heat, smart casual is all that is needed for dinner events.

-Textiles, gold, silver and ceramics are only some of the items that are showcased on a regular basis in galleries around town.
+Textiles, gold, silver, and ceramics are only some of the items that are showcased on a regular basis in galleries around town.
 Many cultural events happen throughout the year where expats and local Thais work together in the community.
-With over thirty thousand expats living in the city, it is not hard to find others with the same interests as you.
+With over thirty thousand expats living in the Northern Thailand, it is not hard to find others with the same interests as you.
 There are literally hundreds of meet ups and events for expats that run each month.

-Chiang Mai is not as laidback as it used to be but the lifestyle is still attractive and much slower the hectic schedules many of us are used to.
-With the great climate, good shopping, excellent healthcare and friendly locals, it may be a great fit for your retirement years.
+Chiang Mai may not be as laidback as it was 50 years ago but the lifestyle is still attractive and much slower the hectic schedules many of us are used to.
+With the great climate, good shopping, excellent healthcare, and friendly locals, it may be a great fit for your retirement years.

 As in most of Thailand, Chiang Mai varies from hot to hotter for most of the year.
-It is a tropical wet and dry climate, but during the dry season the nights can be quite cool compared to the daytime highs.
+It is a tropical wet and dry climate, but during the ‘Winter’ season, the nights can be quite cool compared to the daytime.
 This is one of the many reasons that expats prefer living in the northern part of the country.

-The nicest time of the year is the dry season that generally lasts from November to April.
+The nicest time of the year is the dry season that generally lasts from November to February.
 As the rainy season comes to an end in November, the cloudy days and scattered thundershowers slowly give way to bright sunshine and clear skies for the winter months.
-Daytime highs still reach into the 80s and 90s but you might have to bundle up at night.
+Daytime highs still reach into the 80s F and 90s F but you might have to bundle up at night.